TheGoodlike13/liberty_or_death/README.md

 ### Ubuntu Online

-Now that I'm in this whole new world of ~~fantasy~~ linux, I can start my life anew!
+Now that I'm in this whole new world of ~~fantasy~~ Linux, I can start my life anew!
 A brand new day marks a brand new adventure!
 That being said, the guide for [#not_on_windows](#not_on_windows) seemed to be quite reasonable.
 At a glance.
 Perhaps all will be well.